ao-labs/spacebar-contract/docs/SpaceshipUniverse1.md

 uint256 nextTokenId
 ```

-_Returns the next token id to be minted_
+_Returns the ID of the next token to be minted._

 ### spaceFactory